cmsc426spring2019/cmsc426spring2019.github.io/project2.md

 <b> We will deduct points if your submission does not comply with the following guidelines.</b>

+Please submit the project <b> once </b> for your group -- there's no need for each member to submit it.

 ### File tree and naming

 Your submission on Canvas must be a zip file, following the naming convention **YourDirectoryID_proj2.zip**.
 For example, xyz123_proj2.zip.
 The file **must have the following directory structure**: